uldrensov/Screeps_stuff/README.md

 ### Notifications: ###
 --Email notifications can be enabled for the following:

-* Armed enemy unit spotted in a room containing defensive Towers
+* Daily net gain/loss of credits and pixels
 * Contents within a Storage are about to overflow (surplus)
 * Energy capacity within a Storage is about to run out (shortage)
+* Armed enemy unit spotted in a room containing defensive Towers
-* Threat sightings in long-distance mining sites
+* Threat sightings and threat response updates in long-distance mining sites